socketio/socket.io/README.md

 ## Tests

-Tests run with `make test`.
+Tests run with `npm test`.
 It runs the server tests that are aided by the usage of `engine.io-client`.

 Make sure `npm install` is run first.